GLOBAL MARKETS-Stocks hit record highs on Bernanke, yen drops

 Fed Chairman Ben Bernanke testified before Congress for a

-start phasing out its stimulus once it is sure the economy is
+only start phasing out its stimulus once it is sure the economy

-indexes to all-time closing highs and gave the S&P 500 its tenth
+bourses to fresh highs and put the benchmark S&P 500 index on

 "Bernanke has made equities the only place for most people